-Cinnamon Sugar French Toast Sticks are a fun and tasty twist on the classic french toast recipe!
-Just a few ingredients and less than 30 minutes before you’re dipping this warm golden sugary sticks in maple syrup.
+Cinnamon French Toast Sticks are a fun and tasty twist on the classic french toast recipe!
+Just a few ingredients and less than 30 minutes before you’re dipping these warm golden sugary sticks in maple syrup.

-French Toast Sticks are a delicious breakfast treat many of us grew up with as kids.
-Made with bread, eggs, milk, almond extract, cinnamon, and sugar these make a super way to wake up!
-If you love french toast strips, you are going to love starting your day with this French Toast Bake and Grand Marnier French Toast!
+These are a delicious breakfast treat many of us grew up with as kids.
+If you love french toast strips, you are going to love starting your day with this French toast bake and Grand Marnier French toast!

 Cinnamon Sugar French Toast Sticks

 Pin it to your BREAKFAST BOARD to save it for later!

 Be sure to follow CentsLessMeals on Pinterest for more great meal ideas!

 French Toast Sticks are exactly what they sound like.
 They’re bread that has been sliced into sticks that are then prepared in the same way you would make traditional French toast.
 But they make for the perfect hand-held breakfast!

 BREAD Thick-cut bread works best for this recipe.
 My favorite is brioche, but this recipe is delicious with standard white bread as well!

 SPICES Rolled in cinnamon sugar these french toast strips are perfectly sweet!
 For a fun change, you can mix in nutmeg, apple pie spice, some ginger for a kick.
 Or in the fall, try adding pumpkin pie spice!

 DIP While serving with a dipping sauce is totally optional there is nothing better than dunking these in a bowl of maple syrup.
 Try drizzling with a powdered sugar glaze, or serving with a side of chocolate sauce too!